cqse/teamscale-jacoco-agent/agent/README.md

   - `include-non-impacted`: If this is `true`, will not perform test-selection, only test-prioritization.
   - `baseline`: UNIX timestamp in milliseconds to indicate the time since which changes should be considered.
-    If not given, the time since the last uploaded test-wise coverage report is used (i.e. the last time you ran the TIA).
+    If not given, the time since the last uploaded testwise coverage report is used (i.e. the last time you ran the TIA).

-- `[POST] /testrun/end` If you configured a connection to Teamscale via the `teamscale-` options and enabled `teamscale-testwise-upload`, this will upload a test-wise coverage report to Teamscale.
+- `[POST] /testrun/end` If you configured a connection to Teamscale via the `teamscale-` options and enabled `teamscale-testwise-upload`, this will upload a testwise coverage report to Teamscale.
 - `[POST] /test/start/{uniformPath}` Signals to the agent that the test with the given uniformPath is about to start.
 - `[POST] /test/end/{uniformPath}` Signals to the agent that the test with the given uniformPath has just finished.
   The body of the request may optionally contain the test execution result in json format: